4x1md/qrp_swr_meter/README.md

 In general, this circuit requires widely available easy to get parts.

 The microampermeter I used for SWR indication is actually a tuning indicator from an old radio receiver.
 Its full deflection current is 250uA and internal resistance is about 1.2K.
-These values are not critical and almost any microampermeter.
+These values are not critical and almost any microampermeter will work fine.

 Circuit alignment showed that more critical parts are diodes.
 The first diodes I used were BAT49 Schottky diodes.
 Later, due to their high capacity I had to replace them with germanium 1N60P.